UjjwalSaini07/DecryptorX_Stealer/PythonDataScripting/README.md

   ```

 ## Disclaimer
 This tool is intended for educational and security auditing purposes only.
 Use it responsibly and only on networks you own or have explicit permission to analyze.
-Unauthorized access to network information is illegal and unethical.
+Unauthorized access to network information is illegal and unethical or treated as a bad practice.